wkirui/wkirui.github.io/_posts/2020-06-15-rent-rates-analysis.md

 Where is the data stored?
 I believe local csv files will do the job in this case.
 However I will look at how to store this data in a PostgreSQL database.
 I will look at how to create data model in a postgresql database and write a csv file into the database.
 From the database, we can start writing queries to generate summaries and distributions.
 4. **Data Visualization :**
 The fun part - I will look at trends across major towns.
 How do prices for instance in Mombasa compare to those in Nairobi?
 I will use different visualization tools such as matplotlib, seaborn and dash plotly.
 Dash plotly is a cool tool for generating interractive plots.
 I will also look at how dash plotly can be intergrated into a flask app for deployment on Heroku.

+Here is the [link](https://rentanalysis-app.herokuapp.com/) to the final web app deployed on Heroku.